dhis2/training-docs/content/design_for_data_use/tg_OUGs.md

 ## Background

-Program Indicators offer a flexible way of interacting with tracker data and allow for a number of advanced functionality as it relates to aggregating or summarizing individual tracker data.
-This session will focus on how program indicators can be used in data visualizer, maps and event reports to both display information related to a single tracked entity as well as summarize data for many tracked entities based on the org unit and period you are working with.

 ## Preparations

-This session will see you creating a number of visualizations.
+This session will see you creating a visualizations.
 Ensure that you have run analytics in the demo database you are using and that all the data is being populated correctly.
 If you find that data is not present for the correct period or year, please contact the training content team so we can advise how to move the data correctly.

 You should consider running through the entire demo prior to presenting it.
 After this, you should take the quick guide and supplement it with any additional notes you made while running through the demo.
 If you identify any changes that may be required or additional explanation that would be helpful within the session, please content the training content team in order to allow us to evaluate how to best integrate this feedback into the material.